DIVISIONS

 Austin Police Department's Auto Theft Unit has specialized programs designed to reduce vehicle crimes through ATIP, a proactive program to investigate, identify, arrest, and charge criminals.

-The Austin Police Department’s Burglary Unit is one of the Divisions that investigates crimes against property.
-The Burglary Unit is specifically tasked with investigating residential and non-residential/commercial burglaries inside the jurisdiction of the City of Austin.
+The APD Burglary Unit investigates crimes against property and is specifically tasked with investigating residential and non-residential/commercial burglaries, inside the City of Austin.

-The unit is responsible for investigating all criminal cases of physical abuse and neglect of children 14 years of age or younger and sexual abuse of children younger than 17 years of age, occurring in the City of Austin.
-Responsibilities include, but are not limited to arranging forensic interviews for child victims, interviewing and taking statements of witnesses or suspects, scene preservation, evidence collection and the execution of search and/or arrests warrants.
+The APD Child Abuse Unit is responsible for investigating all criminal cases of physical abuse and neglect of children 14 years of age or younger and sexual abuse of children younger than 17 years of age, occurring in the City of Austin.

 The primary purpose of the Commercial Burglary and Metal Theft Unit is to investigate Burglary of Non Residence (commercial) and facilitate the identification and recovery of stolen property that has been taken to local pawnshops, scrap metal dealers and secondhand stores.